-This Data Processing Addendum (“DPA”) forms part of the monday.com Terms of Service, or other agreement governing the use of monday.com’s services (“Agreement”) entered by and between you, the Customer (as defined in the Agreement) (collectively, “you”, “your”, “Customer”), and monday.com Ltd. (“monday.com”, “us”, “we”, “our”) to reflect the parties’ agreement with regard to the Processing of Personal Data by monday.com solely on behalf of the Customer.
+This Data Processing Addendum (“DPA”) is incorporated by reference into monday.com’s Terms of Service available at www.monday.com/terms/tos or other agreement governing the use of monday.com’s services (“Agreement”) entered by and between you, the Customer (as defined in the Agreement) (collectively, “you”, “your”, “Customer”), and monday.com Ltd. (“monday.com”, “us”, “we”, “our”) to reflect the parties’ agreement with regard to the Processing of Personal Data by monday.com solely on behalf of the Customer.
 Both parties shall be referred to as the “Parties” and each, a “Party”.

 Capitalized terms not defined herein shall have the meanings assigned to such terms in the Agreement.

 By using the Services, Customer accepts this DPA and you represent and warrant that you have full authority to bind the Customer to this DPA.
 If you cannot, or do not agree to, comply with and be bound by this DPA, or do not have authority to bind the Customer or any other entity, please do not provide Personal Data to us.